harryocleirigh/harryocleirigh/readme.md

 ## want to learn

-- next.js: a React framework that provides features like server-side rendering and generating static websites for React-based web applications.
 - typeScript: a statically typed superset of JavaScript that brings type safety and other features, enhancing productivity and code quality.
 - docker: an open-source platform used for developing, shipping, and running applications using containerization.
 - graphQL: a query language for APIs and a runtime for executing those queries with your existing data.